YuLab-SMU/DOSE/docs/cross-species-disease-interpretation-roadmap.md

 - human gene -> mouse ortholog lookup works
 - mouse gene -> human ortholog lookup works
 - data version and source metadata are recorded
+- every source disease ID is either mapped with a retained predicate or reported as unmapped; no name-only fallback is silent
 - loaders verify the release manifest and cache files atomically
 - joins preserve one score contribution per intended evidence entity